compspec/fractale-mcp/README.md

 ## Design

-We create a single, robust and asynchronous server that can dynamically discover and load tools of interest.
-Instead of multiple ports (one per tool) we serve tools on one port, given an http transport.
-The project here contains two "buckets" of assets, and they do not need to be paired together (but currently are): tools (functions, prompts, resources) and orchestration (agent frameworks and backends paired with models).
+We create a robust and asynchronous server that can dynamically discover and load tools of interest.
+The project here initially contained two "buckets" of assets: tools (functions, prompts, resources) and orchestration (agent frameworks and backends paired with models).
+Those are now (for the most part) separated into modular projects, and tools are added as needed:

+- [flux-mcp](https://github.com/converged-computing/flux-mcp): MCP tools for Flux Framework
+- [hpc-mcp](https://github.com/converged-computing/hpc-mcp): HPC tools for a larger set of HPC and converged computing use cases.

+### Abstractions

+The library here has the following abstractions.

 - **Agents** can be driven by an agent interface (engine).
 We support "native" (state machine), and (TBA) autogen and langchain.
 - **Plan** is the YAML manifest that any agent can read and deploy.